-A self taught artist who grew up in Hawaii surrounded by nature.
-This connection to beauty has always influenced his work.
-His mother was an artist, recognized his talents at a very young age and encouraged his love for drawing and painting
+Steve Matson pioneered “Moving Paintings”, animated, fine art works that are displayed on Digital screens.
+He is a self-taught artist who grew up in Hawaii surrounded by nature and this connection to beauty has always influenced his work.
+His mother was an accomplished artist, recognized his talents at a very young age and encouraged his love for drawing and painting.

 In 1985 Steve immediately saw the potential for the first computer designed for artists (“The Paint Box") to be used in art.
 This ultimately launched him into an award winning career in film and TV.
 Credits include: Life of Pi (Academy Award, Best Visual Effects 2013), Polar Express, Star Wars EP3, Superman, The Chronicles of Narnia, Surfs Up, Open Season, Beowulf, 300 and many others.